-Native American Studies (NAS) is currently being established as an academic program as part of IUPUI American Indian Programs within the IU School of Liberal Arts at IUPUI.
+Native American & Indigenous Studies (NAIS) is the academic studies program within IUPUI American Indian Programs at the IU School of Liberal Arts at IUPUI.
 The program is interdisciplinary, combining the efforts of faculty throughout the university.
-Native American Studies offers students an opportunity to learn about Native American Cultures - literature, philosophy, anthropology, values, lifeways, spirituality, and social and political institutions.
+Native American & Indigenous Studies offers students an opportunity to learn about Native American Cultures - literature, philosophy, anthropology, values, lifeways, spirituality, and social and political institutions.
 The program was created and built on a tradition of activism on contemporary issues.

 Classes often are taken by students from a number of fields to satisfy cultural-diversity requirements.
-Students also include NAS courses in programs leading to degrees in medicine, law, education, public administration, social work, and criminal justice.
+Students also include NAIS courses in programs leading to degrees in medicine, law, education, public administration, social work, and criminal justice.
+Many students enroll in the program to learn more about their own identity or Native ancestry.
 Native American Studies undergraduate students support the student organization called Native American Student Alliance (NASA) which provides and supports education awareness and program development on campus.
 Graduate students, staff and faculty work together to enhance educational, professional and cultural opportunities for members of the Indiana University Purdue University Indianapolis Native American community through the Native American Faculty Staff Council (NAFSC).